AscendingPassage.com HOME PAGE.

 legendary in the time of Alexander the Great, on whose behalf a chapel

-was added to it; and later on, in the first ages of Christianity, a
+was added to it.
+Later on, in the first ages of Christianity, a

-corner of the ruins was turned into a cathedral.
+corner of the ruins was turned into a church.

-depart, for the lunch bell calls them to the neighbouring tables
+depart, for the lunch bell calls them to the neighboring tables

 following the bas-reliefs which are displayed for a length of more